madebits/madebits.github.io/blog/2016/2016-08-30-Ubuntu-Screen-Tools.md

 Both `xcalib` and the next tool `xgamma` may not work properly when `redshift` is active.

-For an updated alternative tool to handle invert see: https://github.com/zoltanp/xrandr-invert-colors
+For an alternative tool to handle invert see: https://github.com/zoltanp/xrandr-invert-colors

 ##xgamma